anpham6/squared-functions/README.md

 }
 ```

-Inline commands are not supported.
 Serving CSS files from cloud storage or CDN requires every image inside the file to be hosted with an absolute URL.

 ```javascript
 squared.saveAs('index.zip', {